Frequently Asked Questions

 Students are admitted once each year in the Fall term.

-Enrollment into the program ranges between 15-20 students per year.
+Enrollment into the program is approximately 16 students per year.
 The number of students is limited by the number of clinical sites available.

 - Complete an APPLICATION FOR ADMISSION and submit to Office of the Registrar, PO Box 5966, Cleveland, OH 44101.